NicoJuicy/LearnML/tips/ai_books.md

 [Software Engineering Body of Knowledge (SWEBOK)](https://www.computer.org/education/bodies-of-knowledge/software-engineering/v3)

+If you have an .edu email account you can get free access to [oreilly.com](https://www.oreilly.com/) which has  good books on a variety of AI/ML topics.

-The following books are available on  [oreilly.com](https://www.oreilly.com/)
+The following books are available on  [oreilly.com](https://www.oreilly.com/):

-- Artificial Intelligence with Python

-- Artificial Intelligence By Example
 - Practical Convolutional Neural Networks
 - Neural Network Projects with Python
 - Generative Adversarial Networks Projects

-## Books for Beginners

-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow

-- Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow

-## Resources
+## Quickstart Resources

 [Data Science Cheatsheet](https://github.com/aaronwangy/Data-Science-Cheatsheet)